thinkingremote/thinkingremote.com/_posts/2014-12-02-5-reasons-not-to-work-remotely.markdown

 excerpt:
 ---

-I've just spent the past five years working from home as my co-founder Yotam and I built our company, Earbits.
+I've just spent the past five years working from home as my co-founder Yotam and I built our company, <a href="http://www.earbits.com/" target="_blank">Earbits</a>.
 Like most people, I used to dream of working from home, having total flexibility, wearing whatever I want, not having to commute, taking breaks mid-day to run errands, and all of the other awesome reasons why it's nice working remotely.
 Five years later, my social life has dwindled, my company doesn't have the culture I wish it did, and my personal life and professional life blur so drastically together that it's hard to have a personal experience without work finding its way into it, and hard to work without personal things distracting me.
 Though I am sure it is awesome for some people, there are several reasons why I no longer want to work remotely.

 ## 1. As a leader, I have struggled to build the culture I want remotely.